Welcome to the EMaPP trial.

 - reporting pelvic girdle pain (PGP) for a minimum of 3 months following childbirth

 - reporting PGP causing walking or stair climbing to be bothersome

 - reporting PGP that was started or aggravated during pregnancy.

 If you are eligible after the telephone and video conference assessments, we will ask for your consent to take part in the study.

 Where is the study occurring?

-To take part in this study you will need to live in Milton Keynes or Airedale, UK.
-Recruitment for the Plymouth area has now closed.
+To take part in this study you will need to live in Plymouth, Milton Keynes or Airedale, UK.

 Wearing the customised pelvic support shorts